 Browse to and select items on local or network computers that haven't been added to the project.
 Selecting an item from your computer does not create an item connection to it.
 Search is not available when Computer is selected.

 The contents list in a browse dialog box is filtered to show only items you can use in the current task.
 For example, in the Add Data browse dialog box, only items that can be added to a map or scene appear.
-Similarly, the Input Features browse dialog box only presents feature classes and web feature layers as geoprocessing tool inputs.
+Similarly, the Input Features browse dialog box only presents feature classes and web feature layers as possible geoprocessing tool inputs.

 A browse dialog box may allow you to filter the contents list.
 For example, to add a specific type of item to a map, you can choose an appropriate filter.

-A browse dialog box may provide access to a file type not otherwise available in ArcGIS Pro.
+A browse dialog box may provide access to a file type not typically available in ArcGIS Pro.
 For example, some geoprocessing tools that import or export external file formats have parameters that accept any file type (*.*).
 In this case, the browse dialog box may list all available item collections and show all types of items and files, even if the dialog box title or filter specifies a file type.
 You can select any file that appears in a browse dialog box, regardless of whether its file type matches the dialog box title or filter.

 Browse dialog boxes have limited functionality for managing items.
 You may be able to browse to a catalog location and perform the following operations: